FREQUENTLY ASKED QUESTIONS

 - Complete the ADN application, using the Checklist of Program Requirements as a guide.

 - Click on the hyperlink below to access the nursing application.
-This link will go to Web Advisor, login using your student CPCC login and password provided to you by the college.
+This link will go to My College, login using your student CPCC login and password provided to you by the college.

-- Go to the Student Menu and click on the link at the bottom left entitled Health Program Applications
+- Go to the Student Menu and click on the link at the bottom right entitled Health Program Applications

 - Attach all required transcripts, test results, and certifications to the online application form.
 It is the student’s responsibility to provide all necessary documents.
 The Nursing program does not have access to any transcripts.
 You must provide the documents with your application.